-how I managed to work about a 14hr day yesterday, and decided to treat myself to the morning off.
+Somehow I managed to work about a 14hr day yesterday, and decided to treat myself to the morning off.
 As I shuffled around the kitchen in my slippers, I fumbled through the process of making bran muffins, and watched the world pass by outside the window.

-drug deals against the window, heard all kinds of interesting & colorful conversations through the window, and waved at neighbors with purple rubber-gloved hands while doing dishes & looking out the window.
+Living on the ground floor of a corner apartment means that there's a lot going on right outside the kitchen window.
+I've woken up to a homeless man bathing outside the window, seen drug deals against the window, heard all kinds of interesting & colorful conversations through the window, and waved at neighbors with purple rubber-gloved hands while doing dishes & looking out the window.
 But of all the sights & sounds that window provides, my three favorites are Bob, The Cuban Basset Hound, and The Cheerleader.

 Bob lives on the far end of our block, and if I had to make a guess, I would